Loan volume topped 100,000 in November for first time since global financial crisis

-The number of UK mortgage approvals rose to their highest level since before the 2008 global financial crisis last month, according to new figures from the Bank of England.
+Monthly mortgage approvals rose to their highest level in more than 13 years in November, according to the latest data from the Bank of England.